frankzhao/mininet/README.md

 Mininet: Rapid Prototyping for Software Defined Networks
 ========================================================

+### Note: This forks adds CentOS support to the util/install.sh script.

 *The best way to emulate almost any network on your laptop!*

 Mininet 2.2.1